AT-Publishing/website/_glossary/volume-trading.md

 * [Bollinger bands strategies](/glossary/bbands/)
 * [Order flow and heatmaps](/tensorcharts/)

-Last but not least: If you like the [Wyckoff method](/strategy/wyckoff-ranging-markets/), plotting volume on the side of the chart can help you analyze market ranges.
+Last but not least: If you are a fan of the [Wyckoff method](/strategy/wyckoff-ranging-markets/), plotting volume on the side of the chart can help you analyze market ranges.